 Roger’s recent works include a series of soundtracks for imaginary films – a cinema for the ear – for the RTÉ National Symphony Orchestra and Crash Ensemble.

-His first opera The Death By Fire Of Giordano Bruno, will be premiered at Project Arts Centre, Dublin and on RTÉ Lyric fm in 2016.
+His first opera, HERESY, based on the life and works of the renaissance heretic, Giordano Bruno, was premiered at Project Arts Centre, Dublin in 2016 and on RTÉ Lyric fm the following year.

 In 2007 he was awarded the Magisterium Prize at the Bourges Electro-acoustic Music Competition, France.
 He is a member of Aosdána, Ireland’s state-sponsored academy of creative artists and is Adjunct Professor of Music at Trinity College, Dublin.

 Roger has released two recordings for Heresy Records, TIME MACHINE (August 2015) and HERESY (February 2018) – he is also featured on the anthologies ON THE NATURE OF ELECTRICITY & ACOUSITICS (March 2013) and A MAP OF THE KINGDOM OF IRELAND (March 2018).